Cool Old Games

 Can you play with two people?

-Although it is not recommended, as the best Player experience will occur with the traditional five Players, Forty-Five is entirely playable with only two people.
+Forty-Five is entirely playable with only two people.
 Simply make sure both Players are dealt five cards.
+Although it is not recommended, as the best Player experience will occur with the traditional five Players,

-Is there a difference between 45 and Auction 45?
+Is there a difference with Auction 45?

 Auction 45 is differentiated by the method of determining the Trump suit.
 Like in other Auction-based trick-taking games, players will “bid” that they will win a certain number of points.